Training for your first half-marathon is equal parts exciting, intimidating, and incredibly rewarding.

 #3: Vary Your Workouts

-The best half marathon training schedule incorporates different types of running workouts, not just easy runs.
-Speedwork, tempo runs, intervals, Farletks, and hills can be excellent workouts to spice up your training plan and improve your fitness level.
+The best half-marathon training incorporates different types of running workouts, not just easy runs.
+Speedwork, threshold runs, intervals, Fartleks, and hills can be excellent workouts to spice up your training plan and improve your fitness.

-Adding variety to your workouts prevents boredom and can help make a longer running workout fly by while also challenging different energy systems, muscle fibers, and aspects of your cardiovascular fitness.
+Adding variety to your workouts prevents boredom and can help make a longer run feel like it flies by while also challenging different energy systems, muscle fibers, and aspects of your cardiovascular fitness.

 #4: Don’t Be Afraid to Run Slowly

-Given the technological advancements and lower price points of high-tech GPS running watches, runners can now get just about any workout stat in real-time during their training sessions.
+Given technological advancements and lower price points for high-tech GPS running watches, runners can now get just about any workout stat in real time during their training sessions.

-While there are many benefits of training by pace and using a GPS running watch, it is also an equally valid approach to training—and sometimes even preferable—to always (or at least occasionally) ditch your watch and just run by feel, especially for recovery runs.
+While there are many benefits to training by pace and using a GPS running watch, it is also an equally valid, and sometimes even preferable, approach to always (or at least occasionally) ditch your watch and just run by feel, especially for recovery runs.

-This can help you really tune in to how your body is feeling and slow down if need be without feeling pressure to hit a certain race pace, distance, heart rate, etc., based on whatever your watch shows.
+This can help you really tune in to how your body is feeling and slow down if needed, without feeling pressured to hit a certain race pace, distance, heart rate, etc., based on what your watch shows.

 #5: Be Flexible